rbg0404/B1Connect/replit.md

 # Overview

-This is a SAP Business One (B1) web application that provides a modern interface for interacting with SAP B1 data through the Service Layer API.
-The application features user authentication, dashboard analytics, and business partner management with support for both HANA and MSSQL database environments.
+This is a SAP Business One (B1) application that provides a modern interface for interacting with SAP B1 data through the Service Layer API.
+The application has been migrated to use Flutter for the frontend and Python Flask for the backend.
+It features user authentication, dashboard analytics, business partner management, items management, sales orders, and support for both HANA and MSSQL database environments.

 # User Preferences